whatwg/participate.whatwg.org/README.md

 - Choose "Select individual events" and choose "Pull request" only

 Also ensure that the username specified in `private-config.json` is given write access to the repository, so it can push status updates.

+### Twitter integration

+`twitterApp` in `private-config.json` needs to have the consumer API key and consumer API secret key of the Twitter app in its `key` and `secret` members respectively. `twitterAccounts` contains the Twitter accounts and their keys associated with the app.
+See the [whatwg/whattweetbot-keys](https://github.com/whatwg/whattweetbot-keys) repository for more details.